autopi-io/documentation/docs/getting_started/developer_guides/configuring_MQTT.md

 ### Loggers

-Go to [Car Explorer > Loggers]
+Go to Device > Loggers

-For each logger of Type "OBD-II PID" add the mqtt returner by selecting the logger, clicking Advanced, and selecting mqtt in the Returner dropdown.
+For each logger of Type "OBD-II PID" add the MQTT returner by selecting the logger, clicking Advanced, and selecting MQTT in the Returner dropdown.
 Then click save.

 ![setup_pid_mqtt_returner](/img/getting_started/developer_guides/configuring_MQTT/pid_mqtt_setup.png)

 ### Services
 A service can serve as a data source in 2 ways: through workers and through reactors.
-Most commonly you'll want to retrieve CAN data.
-For this, go to [Advanced > Services] and add the mqtt returner to the obd_manager's can_logger worker, as shown below:
+Most commonly you will want to retrieve CAN data.
+For this, go to Device > Services and add the MQTT returner to the obd_manager's can_logger worker, as shown below:

 ![can_mqtt_setup_step_1](/img/getting_started/developer_guides/configuring_MQTT/can_mqtt_setup_1.png)